Board of Directors

 Nadine M. Kerstetter, M.Ed.

-Board Tenure: 2022-present
+Director, Board Tenure: 2022-present

 Nadine is an educator and reentry specialist for justice involved individuals.
 Nadine earned a bachelor's degree in communication, with a minor in women and ethnic studies, from Colorado Women's College of the University of Denver, and earned a master's degree in education from Regis University.
 She has been employed by Colorado Department of Corrections since January 2016, and works at Denver Women’s Correctional Facility where she teaches a college and career readiness curriculum.
 Nadine works part time for National Corrective Training Institute facilitating court ordered classes using the cognitive behavior change curricula Crossroads.
 She is also certified to teach 7 Habits, Why Try, REAL Essentials, and Decision Points.
 Nadine is an advocate for social justice and follows legislation as a committee member for St Andrew’s Episcopal Church, Social Justice Ministry and Colorado Council of Churches, Voices for Justice.
 She also serves on the board of Colorado Adult Education Professional Association as its secretary.
 Nadine has connected justice involved women to The Empowerment Program since she began working with the population as a case manager for Community Works in 2008.